 The mental and physical problems arising from cell phone addiction are similar to any addiction.
 Find out if you are at risk and learn what to do about it.

 Is cell phone addiction or overuse something you should be concerned about?

-Worldwide, there are 6.9 billion cell phone subscriptions and the number continues to grow.
-(1)
+Worldwide, over 5 billion people have a mobile phone and that number continues to grow.

-It’s easy to love your cell phone for all that it does, but you may love it a little too much.
+It’s easy to love your smartphone for all that it does, but it’s possible to love it a little too much.

 Is Cell Phone Addiction a Real Disorder?

-When you think of addictions, your first thoughts are probably substances like cigarettes, drugs, or alcohol.
+When you think of addictions, your first thought is probably of addictions to substances like cigarettes, drugs, or alcohol.

 But some addictions, including cell phone overuse, are behavioral addictions that interfere with daily life.

 Cell phone addiction is integrally related to internet addiction.

 Many potentially addictive activities performed on your phone, such as compulsive email and social media checking, web browsing, porn, and compulsive shopping, take place on the internet.